kubevirt/kubevirt.github.io/labs/kubernetes/lab1.md

 ### Create a Virtual Machine

 Download the VM manifest and explore it.
-Note it uses a [registry disk](https://kubevirt.io/user-guide/#/workloads/virtual-machines/disks-and-volumes?id=registrydisk) and as such doesn't persist data.
-Such registry disks currently exist for alpine, cirros and fedora.
+Note it uses a [container disk](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk) and as such doesn't persist data.
+Such container disks currently exist for alpine, cirros and fedora.

 ```bash
 {% include scriptlets/lab1/01_get_vm_manifest.sh -%}